 Electronics

-Electricity in Fiji is delivered at 240 volts AC, 50Hz with three-pin power points (same as in Australia and New Zealand).
+Electricity in Fiji is delivered at 240-V AC, 50-Hz with three-pin power points (same as in Australia and New Zealand).
 Depending where you are travelling from and what kind of appliances you are bringing, you may need an international adapter and or converter.

 Etiquette